Skip to main content

 French public tenders are legally required to publish detailed specifications (cahiers des charges) and contact information.
 A tender for a collaboration SaaS at the Région Occitanie will name the DSI (Directeur des Systèmes d’Information), the procurement contact, and often the technical evaluators.

-This is direct, compliant access to your ICP’s decision-makers, without needing to guess job titles or scrape LinkedIn.
+That’s direct, compliant access to your ICP’s decision-makers, without guessing job titles or scraping LinkedIn.

 3. Cluster signals to identify vertical momentum